M.D.,C.M. program for International Medical Graduates (IMG) who are residents of Québec

 - By the application deadline, holds a medical degree from outside Canada or the United States of America, in good standing from an accredited, World Health Organization-recognised institution (as listed in the Avicenna Directory for Medicine);

-- Is able to provide results of an Evaluating Examination (MCCEE) or of a Qualifying Exam (MCCQE) (Part I minimum) from the Medical Council of Canada;
+- Is able to provide results of an Evaluating Examination (MCCEE) from the Medical Council of Canada;

 - Is able to provide provide a Medical Student Performance Report or Evaluation ("Dean's Letter") from their medical school;